 We perform research in different areas of computational biology, in a comparative, evolutionary fashion.
-With an emphasis on understanding how protein structure and function have shaped the genomic sequence library of today, we pursue projects aimed at elucidating novel mechanisms of molecular evolution that contribute to biological divergence among and within a species.
-Thus, we travel back in time reconstructing the evolutionary history of protein families.
-As we gain insights from the past, we look to the future.
+With an emphasis on understanding how protein structure and function have shaped the genomic sequence library of today, we pursue projects aimed at elucidating novel mechanisms of molecular evolution that contribute to biological divergence among and within species.
+We are particularly interested in how changes in predicted structural divergence in a protein family may indicate change in selective pressure and functional divergence.